 There remains a gap between the attainment of Pupil Premium pupils and their peers.
 Some pupils have specific difficulties which impact on their learning.
-We have access to regular advice and support from the Educational Psychology Service in Derbyshire.
-Advice from other outside agencies such as the Speech and Language Service, Paediatric Occupational and Physiotherapy Service, Child and Adolescent Mental Health Service and the School Nursing Service is used to meet the needs of our pupils.
+Staff have had advice from the SENDCo and support from the headteacher for strategies to help reduce this gap.